MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceDefinition.md

 # Get-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceDefinition

 ## SYNOPSIS
-There is exactly one accessReviewScheduleDefinition associated with each instance.
+There's exactly one accessReviewScheduleDefinition associated with each instance.
-It is the parent schedule for the instance, where instances are created for each recurrence of a review definition and each group selected to review by the definition.
+It's the parent schedule for the instance, where instances are created for each recurrence of a review definition and each group selected to review by the definition.

 ## SYNTAX